Badboy1307/Sky130_RTL_Synth_Workshop/README.md

 In this image we see that the output file of iverilog that is our vcd file is sent as input to gtk wave which is a vcd waveform viewer where we can check the correctness of a particular design logic which can be a simple or a complex circuit or can be a combinational or sequential circuit designs.

-## Setting up the Lab
+##LAB1- Setting up the Lab

-Here I'll be covering how we are going setup our lab server to simulate, view and synthesis the given specification of a design.
+Here I'll be covering how we are going to setup our lab server to simulate, view and synthesis the given specification of a design.

 Initially we will be creating a VLSI directory using mkdir VLSI and then we cd into the directory using cd VLSI as shown below